warrengb/BlazorTSInterop/README.md

 Click on file to see if cached contents are from a prior version.<br>
 ![ScreenShot](readme/debug2.png)<br>

-Try removing the breapoint and re-apply.<br>
+Try removing the breakpoint and re-apply.<br>
-The debugger may re-attache.<br>
+The debugger may re-attach.<br>
 ![ScreenShot](readme/debug3.png)<br>

 While app is running, press CTR+Shift+I in browser to view developer tools.<br>
-Select src/script.js in Sources panel and set breakpioint at shown.<br>
+Select src/script.js in Sources panel and set breakpoint at shown.<br>
-This will trigger Visual Studio debugger re-attachement to Chrome.<br>
+This will trigger Visual Studio debugger re-attachment to Chrome.<br>
 If this does not work, debugging in Chrome will suffice.<br>
 ![ScreenShot](readme/debug4.png)<br>